ali-khurshid/My-Individual-Project/README.md

 ## Dataset Content
-* The dataset provides information on clients' personal characteristics (such as gender, age, family size and smoking status) as well as geographical location (the region of the country they belong to).
+* The dataset provides information on clients personal characteristics (such as gender, age, family size and smoking status) as well as geographical location (the region of the country they belong to).

 * The dataset further tells us how much each client is charged for their healthcare insurance.